5 Reasons Why We Love Using Airbnb for Our Travel

 First and foremost, the cost of renting an Airbnb is usually cheaper than a typical hotel room.
 For example, in Ireland our average cost per night was around $50-60.
 In New York we had a group of 5 people share an apartment, and we each only had to pay $103 for 3 nights!
 Can’t beat those prices.
 There is usually a wide range of prices, so you’ll be able to find the right fit for your budget.

-Along with a wide range of prices, their are numerous different options for what type of place you choose.
-This offers a great deal of flexibility for your travels.
+Along with a wide range of prices, there are numerous different options for what type of place you choose.
+This offers a great deal of flexibility for your travel.
 Do you want more privacy?
-Rent out a whole house to yourself.
+Rent a whole house for yourself.
 Traveling with a group of friends?
 Find a place with multiple rooms.
 Looking to stick to a cheaper budget?
 Simply rent a single room.
-Also, one of my favorite aspects of renting through Airbnb is access to a kitchen!
-This lets you get some basic groceries for inexpensive meals throughout your trip.
+Also, one of my favorite aspects of renting through Airbnb is access to a kitchen.
+This lets you get some basic groceries to make inexpensive meals throughout your trip.

 3. Location Control

-Not only do you have more options for what type of accomadations you select, you also have more control over the specfic location you choose.
+Not only do you have more options for what type of accommodations you select, you also have more control over the specific location you choose.
 In New York we chose an apartment that was walking distance from Central Park.
 In Seattle we picked a place a few minutes down the freeway from Pike Place Market and Safeco Field.

 4. More Personal

-Since Airbnb’s are owned by indivudals instead of being a hotel chain, each place as it’s own unique charm.
+Since Airbnb listings are owned by individuals instead of a hotel chain, each place as its own unique charm.
 This makes it much more personal and homey.
 If you prefer a fancier experience and like the pampering of hotels, this might not be the best fit for you.
-I prefer the feeling of having a home away from home and be more settled in wherever I’m staying.
+I prefer the feeling of having a home away from home and being more settled in wherever I’m staying.

 5. Easier to Immerse Yourself Where You’re Staying

-Overall, we love staying in Airbnb’s when we travel.
+Overall, we love using Airbnb when we travel.
 There are a number of advantages, including cost, flexibility, and unique charm.
-I would definitely recommend looking into an Airbnb the next time you travel.
+I would definitely recommend looking into booking an Airbnb the next time you travel.

 Related Reading: My Intro to the World of Travel Hacking